AMazkun/slot_machine_test/README.md

 ## 🎯 Purpose

-These tools serve as research-grade simulators for slot game developers, crypto gaming analysts, and mathematicians.
+These tools serve as research-grade simulators for slot game developers and mathematicians.
 With them, you can:

 - Run large-scale spin simulations
 - Analyze RTP (Return to Player) and volatility